JainAbhi2411/DineQR/FINAL_FIXES_SUMMARY.md

 ## 🎉 Conclusion

-All three critical issues have been successfully resolved:
+All four critical issues have been successfully resolved:

 1. ✅ **special_instructions column** - Added via migration, fully functional
 2. ✅ **Mobile responsiveness** - Complete overhaul, works on all devices
 3. ✅ **RLS policy** - Fixed with proper security policies, orders work
+4. ✅ **Chatbot responsiveness** - Full-screen on mobile, floating card on desktop

 The DineQR application is now:
 - ✅ Fully functional